/125

 83 / 125

 CE.
-A patient in septic shock is on norepinephrine at 25 mcg/min and has MAP of 54 mmHg despite adequate fluids.
-Cardiac output is low at 2.0 L/min/m², and lactate is rising.
-What is the next step?
+A patient in septic shock is on norepinephrine at 25 mcg/min but remains hypotensive with MAP of 55 mmHg.
+Cardiac index is 2.2 L/min/m², and lactate is 7 mmol/L. What is the next intervention?

 84 / 125